-A list item is a component for web and mobile applications used to display list items.
-List items can vary functionally and visually based on the needs of the app.
+A list item is an individual container used to represent options in a list within mobile apps.
+List items can vary functionally and visually based on the needs of the app or interface.

 Also known as: List element, list entry, UITableViewCell (iOS), View (Android).